jaeyson/hello_sockets/progress.md

 A Socket’s responsibilities involve connection handling and routing of requests to the correct Channel.
 A Channel’s responsibilities involve handling requests from a client and sending data to a client.
-In this way, a Channel is similar to a Controller in the MVC (Model-View-Controller) design pattern.
+In this way, a Channel is similar to a Controller in the MVC (Model-View-Controller) design pattern and Socket is like the router.

 ## [Socket fields](https://hexdocs.pm/phoenix/Phoenix.Socket.html#module-socket-fields)